DaveLuhman/wolfpackGuestbook/docs/DOCUMENTATION.md

 - Creates the main application window and loads the UI from `index.html`.
 - Handles IPC communication between the main process and the renderer process.
 - Detects HID devices using `magtekSwiper.js` and starts the listener.
+- Detects barcode scanners using `barcodeScanner.js` and starts the listener.
+- Manages audio feedback through `soundManager.js`.

 #### **magtekSwiper.js**
 - Uses the `node-hid` library to detect available HID devices.
 - Exposes functions for starting and stopping the listener, as well as selecting a HID device to listen to.
 - Parses swipe data to extract user identification information (name and Onecard ID).

+#### **barcodeScanner.js**
+- Uses the `node-hid` library to detect Symbol DS9208 barcode scanners.
+- Exposes functions for starting and stopping the scanner listener.
+- Processes barcode scan data to extract user identification information.

+#### **soundManager.js**
+- Manages audio feedback for the application.
+- Handles loading and playing of success and error sounds.
+- Integrates with the configuration system for sound toggling.

 #### **index.html**
 - The markup used by the renderer to display the UI, including options for selecting a HID device and displaying entry data.